johnnyfleet/template-tailscale/README.md

 Click the above "Open in Gitpod" button to start a new workspace.
 Once you're ready to push your first code changes, Gitpod will guide you to fork this project so you own it.

-Removing minor version to test things out!
-Really like Tailscale!

 ### An existing project

 To get started with Tailscale on Gitpod, copy the contents of this folder to your own project.
 To learn more, please see the [Getting Started](https://www.gitpod.io/docs/getting-started) documentation and our [documentation about Tailscale](https://www.gitpod.io/docs/configure/tailscale).